LloydYCHuang/Webpage/_posts/2021-07-21-jekyll-liquid.md

 {% endraw %}

-{% for post in site.categories.Soil %}
+{% for post in site.categories.Journal-comments %}
   {{post.title}}
 {% endfor %}